asiloisad/pulsar-tree-view-order/README.md

-# tree-view-natsort
+# tree-view-order

-In computing, natural sort order (or natural sorting) is the ordering of strings in alphabetical order, except that multi-digit numbers are treated atomically, i.e., as if they were a single character.
+Select sort method of tree-view.
+In computing, natural sort order is the ordering of strings in alphabetical order, except that multi-digit numbers are treated atomically, i.e., as if they were a single character.
 Natural sort order has been promoted as being more human-friendly ("natural") than machine-oriented, pure alphabetical sort order.

-A package can reorder items of tree list to match natural sort order.

 ## Installation